 Lydia Malmedie has been working for equality for lesbian, gay, bisexual and transgender (LGBT) people for many years and in a variety of capacities.

 Invited by UNESCO, she contributed to the first ever International Expert Meeting on Homophobia in Education Institutions held in Rio de Janeiro and presented part of the findings at a UNESCO high-level stakeholder event in Paris on International Day Against Homophobia 2012.
 As Education Officer for Stonewall, Europe’s largest human rights charity for gay equality, she was a member of several UK government advisory groups and lead on the highly sensitive and successful primary school campaign Celebrating Difference.

+In this role, she also trained university lecturers of trainee teachers and led workshops raising awareness of homophobic bullying with students themselves.
 Lydia has published on the proliferation of non-discrimination on grounds of sexual orientation and lectured on LGBT and Human Rights including at the E.MA, Institute for Commonwealth Studies University of London and Humboldt University Berlin.
 She currently works for a fostering agency in London with responsibility for equality and diversity strategy and implementation as part of the business development.
 An E.MA graduate herself, Lydia is also a Board Member and Vice President of the E.MAlumni Association.

 Chris Oldknow - Elipe

 Chris Oldknow is co-founder and Director of Elipe Limited, a specialist consultancy providing strategic government relations, corporate affairs and communication services designed to promote the intellectual property interests of companies.
 Prior to co-founding Elipe, he spent 15 years at Microsoft leading counterfeiting, piracy and license compliance activities in the UK and Central & Eastern Europe and driving international policy and advocacy, integrating IP enforcement with corporate affairs.